 The inside of the palace reeks of Baroque and Rococo and is most admirable.
 Highlights of the interior include Queen Hedvig Eleonora’s State Bedroom – a glitzy room that took 15 years to design, the Upper South Bodyguard Room – used for ceremonial occasions and decorated with stucco works and ceiling paintings, and Karl XI’s Gallery – featuring paintings of historical events, and Queen Lovisa Ulrika’s opulent Library.

 The aspect I love most about Drottningholm is its excellently manicured gardens and the three gardens are each different in style.
 The Baroque garden is laid out in a French manner and is embellished with statues, topiaries, and waterfalls.
-The has lots of hidden corners to discover like the Chinese Pavilion.
+It has lots of hidden corners to discover like the Chinese Pavilion.
 Although well preserved, the Chinese calligraphy here seems a bit amateurish.

 The Drottningholm Palace is open daily from 10:00 – 17:00 (May-September) and 10:00 – 16:00 (October-April).
 The entrance to the palace costs 130 SEK while the gardens are free to enter.
 The Palace may be fully or partially closed in case of official receptions so check the website before you plan your visit.

 3. Lunch at Östermalm Food Hall